 - Pay attention to the serving vessel: This may seem silly, but taking the time to serve soup in a favorite bowl or mug with proper silverware, rather than in its to-go container or a chipped bowl helps.
 We're visual creatures; embrace it!

 - Adjust the seasoning: Soup, even of the homemade variety, tends to require a bit of tweaking to make the flavors shine.
-Oftentimes all a bowl needs is an extra pinch of salt, a splash of lemon juice or vinegar (try balsamic in tomato soup), or a hit of spice to take things from pathetic to palatable.
+Oftentimes all a bowl needs is an extra pinch of salt, a splash of lemon juice or vinegar (try balsamic in tomato soup), or a hit of spice to take things from so-so to superb.
 Like all matters of seasoning, make sure to taste along the way.